Me Wise Magic: Release

 A promo CD of "Me Wise Magic" was distributed to radio stations prior to the release of Van Halen's Best of Volume I. Its artwork features a stylized image of Buddha, reflecting the song's lyrics (specifically the lyric, "a Buddhist riff for your inner ear.")
 "Me Wise Magic" became an instant rock radio hit - Van Halen's third #1 with Roth on the US Rock Chart - and twelfth of a record-setting 14 Rock Chart #1s during the 1980s and 1990s.
 Reviews were also positive.
+A commercial CD-single was released in Japan, Australia and Germany.

 The return of Roth to Van Halen made media headlines, with MTV going as far as to play a celebratory "welcome back" commercial for the charismatic Roth.
 Weeks after an appearance at the 1996 MTV Video Music Awards caused a public and media sensation, Van Halen parted ways - for a second time, acrimoniously - with Roth.

 A planned video for "Me Wise Magic" was never filmed.
 The first proposal, of a concept video with a Voodoo theme, was discarded by Roth, who also rejected a performance video where he would be in a big screen behind the three other members.
 However, in lieu of a video, MTV created a montage of Van Halen and Roth clips set to the song, which they ran with a Van Halen TV special.